nadeemk2023/Final_Project--week4/readme.md

     - A container that will house the top rated movies overall
   - Movie Page
     - This page is intended to be the movie page for a selected movie from a user when they click on a movie card from their search results
+      - The user will navigated to the `movie-details` page which will dynamically fetch data and transition rendering on this page accordingly
     - The details to be rendered are already listed above
     - Will also add a back to home page button
 - Search Engine